State of C 2026

 When: Throughout 2026

 Context: Despite Visual Studio 2026, Microsoft has published no official C23 roadmap.
-Key features like _BitInt, nullptr, #embed remain unavailable.
+Key features like _BitInt, nullptr, and #embed remain unavailable.
 Only partial support exists through /std:clatest.
 Many note MSVC still doesn't fully support C99.

 8. Embedded World 2026 & CppCon 2026